Moremar/IT_tutorials/Node.js/README.md

 ### Route Protection

-Some routes can be restricted user that are logged in, or to specific users.
+Some routes can be restricted to logged users, or to specific users.
 The best way to implement that is to create a custom middleware function to execute before the protected route.
 If the route access is not granted, the middleware redirects to another page.